Want to see the iBanFirst platform in action? Try the interactive demo

 Risk of fraud

-Payment fraud impacts 70% of businesses, and fraud attempts have increased since the pandemic.
+Payment fraud is known to impact 70% of businesses, and fraud attempts have only increased since the pandemic.
 While the reasons for this aren’t clear, security experts believe that the switch to remote work has led to more vulnerabilities due to unsecured networks, devices, and files.

 1. Regulation and compliance

-Moving money between countries and jurisdictions requires visibility into—and compliance with—local laws and regulations.
-Managing these manually is time-consuming and labor-intensive for internal teams.
+Moving money between countries and jurisdictions requires visibility into — and compliance with — local laws and regulations.
+Managing these manually is time-consuming and labour-intensive for internal teams.
 Not to mention that consequences can also be very costly when violations occur.

 1. Siloed, manual processes